trashikagoyal/trashikagoyal/README.md

 - 👋 Hi, I’m @trashikagoyal
 - 👀 I’m interested in coding.
 - 🌱 I’m skilled in Java, DSA, OOPS.
 I also have basic knowledge in C,Python,Sql.
+I am currently learning html,css,node.js
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me : mail me at trashikagoyal@gmail.com